 - Be careful where you download or upgrade your software.
-These free downloadable items are usually bundled with malware and junkware which are potentially harmful to your device.
+Those free downloadable items are usually bundled with junkware, which is potentially harmful to your device.

 - Always update your operating system.
-While junkware is usually harmless, you never know what threats they can bring.
-The most updated version of your operating system ensures your device is more protected.
+While junkware is usually harmless, you never know what threats it can bring.
+The most up-to-date version of your operating system ensures your device is better protected.

-- Get a cybersecurity software to protect your device 24/7 and proactively give you advice on how to better protect yourself.
+- Get cybersecurity software to protect your device 24/7 and proactively give you advice on how to keep yourself safe.
 Don’t settle for just an antivirus.
-Software like Clario offers a more holistic solution by personalizing your security preferences including the detection and removal of junkware.
+We recommend using a more holistic solution, which can cover all your cybersecurity needs, including the removal of junkware.